Admin368/KEANU/readme.md

         - run on config file
         - runs on 127.0.0.1
-        - new features of keanu.basic , come together with version updates -c:\Keanu.Share default share folder that keanu shares to the rest on PC#
+        - new features of keanu.basic , come together with version updates
+- c:\Keanu.Share default share folder that keanu shares to the rest on PC#
+- change smlink files to actual redirects as smlink failes after copy,its path dependent